What a Liberal Majority Means for Young Canadians

 † Clean Energy Canada, The Transition Takes Hold: Tracking the Energy Revolution 2017, website last visited on April 24, 2017.

-‡ Canada Mortgage and Housing Corporation (CMHC), "Rental Market—Canada Highlights", website last visited on November 2, 2015.
+‡ Canada Mortgage and Housing Corporation (CMHC), "Rental Market Reports—Canada and Provincial Highlights", website last visited on April 30, 2019.